lpollier/battmon/README.md

 ## Wiki

-A [wiki][wiki] page is available with images to illustrate the display of the BattMon 2.0 tool kit menu and submenus.
+A [wiki][wiki] page is available with images to illustrate the display of the BattMon 2.0 toolkit menu and submenus.

 ## Disclaimer